NCTR is the only organization in the nation dedicated to developing, supporting, and accelerating the impact of teacher residency programs.

 NCTR acknowledges the role of America’s educational system in systemic oppression and takes collective responsibility to challenge and correct these systems and structures.
 At NCTR, we advocate for a just educational system and believe that being a diverse, equitable, and inclusive organization will better enable us to achieve our mission and improve outcomes for all the students, teachers, and programs we serve.

 NCTR invites individuals from a diverse set of backgrounds, experiences, and perspectives to identify challenges and enact solutions to teacher preparation challenges.
 We honor and celebrate each individual’s strengths and aspire to model diversity, equity, and inclusion.
 We are committed to providing resources and modeling best practices for our partner organizations, who seek to improve teacher pipelines and ensure all students have access to quality teachers.

 By the Numbers

-Teacher residencies have grown in scale and influence in recent years, and the residency movement has never been stronger.
+Teacher residencies have grown in scale and influence in recent years, and the national teacher residency movement has never been stronger.

 Selecting, Recruiting, and Retaining Teachers of Color

 Teacher residencies focus on schools serving our highest need and most diverse student bodies that historically have struggled to attract and retain well-prepared teachers of color to eliminate racial disparities in educational outcomes.
 Teacher residencies are designed to address racial disparities in educational outcomes through the preparation of effective, diverse teachers.
 They are designed to reduce the systemic barriers that discourage people of color from entering and remaining in teaching.